Where can I see Kangaroos in the wild near Sydney?

 Kangaroos in wild and sustainability

 - First, research where you want to go and make sure the parks are open to the public.
-For instance, at the time of writing this article, many national parks in Australia were closed due to bush fires.
+For instance, at the time of writing this article, many attractions in Sydney Australia were closed due to COVID 19.

 - Know and follow the rules and regulations of the place you are visiting.